serokell/blog-posts/typescript-for-haskellers/article.md

 ### Peano numbers

-Moving further, we can look into type-level programming and, more concretely, about computational on types.
+Moving further, we can look into type-level programming and, more concretely, about computations on types.
-The basic primitive which may help us in this problem is Peano numbers.
+The basic primitive which may help us with this problem is Peano numbers.
 Let's see how those would look in TypeScript.

 ```typescript